Law Student Earns $88,000 Profit

 How did you start in Forex?

 Just like everyone else back in 2020, during quarantine, I was interested in the concept of trading.
 The year before I got into law school, I saw this one guy at church who pulled up in a BMW i8.
 I said, “what are you doing, show me the secrets!!?”
 He tells me that he trades the stock market.
 I had an interest in that, and when quarantine hit I thought it would be a great opportunity to start learning.
 I started with the stock market in the summer of 2020.
 It did me poorly.
 I didn’t like how restrictive it is with the time zones.
-From 8-4 or 9-5, whatever the trading hours are, and how manipulative the banks are.
+From 8-4 or 9-5, whatever the simulated trading hours are, and how manipulative the banks are.
 Elon Musk could post a tweet and the price would fluctuate 20%, so I didn’t have great success in the stock market.
 I came across Swaggy C’s market breakdown.
 It changed my life.
 I learned that the market is open 24/5, it’s the biggest market in the world.
-The fact that there is no PDT ($25k trading minimum in the stock market) is such a relief.
+The fact that there is no PDT ($25k simulated trading minimum in the stock market) is such a relief.
 The biggest factor is there being prop firms.
 The fact that firms will fund you if you know how to trade.
 That was my biggest incentive to start trading.
 I started around late December 2020, that’s when I discovered forex.
 It took me about a year and two courses.
 After about a year, that’s when I started to see some profitability.
 It’s been about a year and four months since I’ve discovered forex, and five months since I’ve been with The Funded Trader.

 What brought you to The Funded Trader?

 The daily drawdown rule of 6% is very nice.
 The overall drawdown of 12% compared to 10%.
-At the time, the profit target was 8%, so there is no reason for me to pay more for another prop firm with higher targets and less risk.
+At the time, the virtual profit target was 8%, so there is no reason for me to pay more for another prop firm with higher targets and less risk.
 It just makes sense as a consumer.
 I thought it was a no-brainer to go ahead and sign with TFT.

 Have you ever traded with another prop firm or managed someone else’s account?